Television in Iran: Satellite television

 As a result of IRIB's monopoly and censorship, satellite television channels, most notably Persian language ones based in Europe and North America, have gained popularity in Iran.
 This was despite the passing of a law in 1994 under which the use and ownership of satellite dishes was banned.
+At year-end 1994, 200,000 Iranians had access to satellite television; Iranian conservatives compared satellite dishes to American flags, due to the heavy amount of American programming.
 However, the research centre of IRIB estimates that they were used by up to 70 per cent of Iranian households.

 Despite being repeatedly jammed, the BBC Persian channel had a weekly audience of 7.2 million in 2011.
 GEM TV is one of the most popular satellite channels in Iran.
 Based in Dubai, it is broadcast illegally into the country.
 Farsi1, a satellite channel part owned by News Corporation broadcasting mostly comedies and dramas from other Asian countries and Latin America, is one of the most popular stations in the country.